Marquee Club

-The Marquee Club was a music venue first located at 165 Oxford Street in London, when it opened in 1958 with a range of jazz and skiffle acts.
-Its most famous period was from 1964 to 1988 at 90 Wardour Street in Soho, and it finally closed when at 105 Charing Cross Road in 1996, although the name has been revived unsuccessfully three times in the 21st century.
-It was a small and relatively cheap club, located in the heart of the music industry in London's West End, and used to launch the careers of generations of rock acts.
+The Marquee Club was a music venue in London, England, that opened in 1958 with a range of jazz and skiffle acts.
+It was a small and relatively cheap club, in the heart of London's West End.

-It was a key venue for early performances by bands who were to achieve worldwide fame in the 1960s and remained a venue for young bands in the following decades.
-It was the location of the first-ever live performance by the Rolling Stones on 12 July 1962.
+It was the location of the first live performance by the Rolling Stones on 12 July 1962.

 Origins

 The club was established by Harold Pendleton, an accountant whose love of jazz had led him to become secretary of the National Jazz Federation.
 Originally it was located in the Marquee Ballroom in the basement of the Academy Cinema in Oxford Street, where dances had been held since the early 1950s.
 Its decor was designed by Angus McBean with a striped canopy to imitate a marquee.
 Pendleton took over management of the ballroom, and the first Jazz at the Marquee night was held on 19 April 1958.
 Johnny Dankworth, Chris Barber, Alexis Korner and Cyril Davies were early resident performers, and Tubby Hayes and Joe Harriott were also regular performers.
 In 1962 the club began a regular R&B night that occasionally featured visiting American musicians such as Muddy Waters.
 Pendleton also launched the National Jazz Festival in 1961 in Richmond; this was the precursor to the Reading and Leeds Festivals.
 By 1963 the club had become most noted for its R&B acts, including Davies, Brian Auger and Manfred Mann–who played there a record 102 times between 1962 and 1976–but Pendleton was forced to find a new venue when his lease expired.